tensorpack/tensorpack/examples/keras/README.md

 	+ With 8 V100s, still has >90% GPU utilization and finished 100 epochs in 19.5 hours
 + Good accuracy (same as [tensorpack ResNet example](../ResNet))

-Keras alone is not efficient enough to work on large models like this.
-In addition to tensorpack, [horovod](https://github.com/uber/horovod/blob/master/examples/keras_imagenet_resnet50.py) can also help you to train large models with Keras.